learn-co-curriculum/dsc-logistic-regression-in-scikit-learn-lab/README.md

 ```

 ## Fit a model
 Fit an initial model to the training set.
-In sci-kit learn you do this by first creating an instance of the regression class.
+In scikit-learn you do this by first creating an instance of the regression class.
 From there, then use the fit method from your class instance to fit a model to the training data.

 ```python